Koko-66/teaze/README.md

 ![Responsive Mockup]()

-Teaze is an web-based quiz management and delivery application.
+Teaze is a web-based application aimed to be used as a self-testing tool in aid of training.

 Link to the deployed app:

 ## <a name="ux"></a>UX